 Ben Davies studied law at undergraduate level and then went on to train as a barrister.
 During litigation training he worked for a pro bono legal advocacy service specialising in large scale environmental cases and occasionally working on smaller civil and family matters.
 He foundhimself frequently adopting a collaborative approach, so when he was presented with the opportunity to train as a mediator at the end of law school it seemed to him that mediation lent itself to his preferred style of practice.

-Shortly after law school I set up Nexus Mediation, an independent mediation practice.
-We are eager to learn about new innovative approaches to mediation and ADR in general and remain focused on continuous development and research.
-We continue to recruit likeminded mediators onto our panel.
+Shortly after law school he set up Nexus Mediation, an independent mediation practice.
+They are eager to learn about new innovative approaches to mediation and ADR in general and remain focused on continuous development and research.
+They continue to recruit likeminded mediators onto our panel.

-I have a deep interest in the study of nonhuman personhood and dispute resolution.
-I am currently trying to promote environmental mediation in the UK as a specialist area of practice including the resolution of disputes where public participation is a key factor.
+He has a deep interest in the study of nonhuman personhood and dispute resolution.
+He is currently trying to promote environmental mediation in the UK as a specialist area of practice including the resolution of disputes where public participation is a key factor.

 Developing an Online Mediation Practice